MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

 Queues can be useful in:

-- Having a centralized list of pending work that needs attention
+- Having a centralized list of pending work that needs attention.

-- Sorting tasks by type, or by people assigned to complete them
+- Sorting tasks by type, or by people assigned to complete them.

 Use queues to categorize and prioritize your activities and cases.
 You can categorize based on: